Blackstone to Buy Orange County's Champions Group in $2.5B Home-Services Deal

 ServiceMag editorial staff covering the appliance and HVAC trade.

 The buyer is BXPE, Blackstone's perpetual-capital strategy designed to hold assets longer than a traditional buyout fund.
-Champions runs about 1,800 technicians across Southern California and other Western markets, with concentration around Orange County, the Inland Empire, and Phoenix.
-Odyssey took control of Champions in 2021 and stitched together a string of bolt-on acquisitions before putting it back on the block.
+Champions runs more than 1,800 technicians across Southern California and other Western markets, with concentration around Orange County, the Inland Empire, and Phoenix.
+Odyssey took control of Champions in 2021, stitched together a string of bolt-on acquisitions, and is retaining a significant minority stake alongside the management team rather than fully exiting.

 That is a lot of trucks.